felix-zaslavskiy/meta_llm_leaderboard/README.md

 - Add to automated change tracker for AgentBench - checkout repo see if a new file is present?
   - Few updates or none.. until see at least one update hold off.
 - Track which models are pre-trained.
 Make HF graph for pretrained models.
+- Update rescoring with new weights for Open LLM HF.
+- Open compass diagram 13B messed up.

 Ideas:
 - Create across everything chart.
 Show model that has been evaluated on all leaderboards.